2022 Update: Thanks to everyone who shared solutions and suggestions!

 First, I love Nalgene for several reasons.

 I was sad because I really liked the bottle, but my sadness turned to joy when I googled to see if their guarantee policy was still in effect.
-It was.
-I submitted the online form, snapped a photo of the damaged bottle and sent it off into the internet.
-Less than a week, just like Christmas, the mailman delivered later a brand new replacement bottle.
+It was!

 Should you dump cold water?

-If you need rapid cooling you can pour water in with the ice.
-It will melt the ice faster because the water is warmer than freezing point, but it will help cool your drinks faster.
+If you need rapid cooling, you can pour water in with the ice.
+It will melt the ice faster, but it will help cool your drinks faster.

-Water is a better insulator than air, so if the ice water melts in the bottom don’t drain it, unless you need to keep it from ruining food.
+Water is a better insulator than air.
+So, if ice melts and cold water accumulates at the bottom of your freezer, don’t drain it, unless it might contaminate your food.